-It is the distribution or payment in 1 tax year of a plan participant's entire balance from all of the employer's qualified plans of one kind (i.e., pension, profit-sharing, or stock bonus plans), in which the participant had funds.
+It is the distribution or payment in 1 tax year of a plan participant's entire balance from all of the employer's qualified plans of one kind (for example, pension, profit-sharing, or stock bonus plans) in which the participant had funds.
 The participant's entire balance does not include deductible voluntary employee contributions or certain forfeited amounts.
+The participant must have been born before 1936.